Learning In-context $n$-grams with Transformers: Sub-$n$-grams Are Near-Stationary Points

 TL;DR: For the next token population cross entropy loss over in-context $n$-grams, $k$-grams ( for $k \leq n$ ) are near stationary points.

-Abstract: In this article, we explore the loss landscape of next-token prediction with transformers.
-Specifically, we focus on learning in-context n-gram language models with cross-entropy loss using a simplified two-layer transformer.
-We design a series of transformers that represent $k$-grams (for $k \leq n$) for which the gradient of the population loss approaches zero in the limit of both infinite sequence length and infinite parameter norm.
-This construction reveals a key property of the loss landscape: \emph{$k$-grams are stationary points of the population cross-entropy loss}, offering theoretical insights for widely observed empirical phenomena such as stage-wise learning dynamics and emergent phase transitions.
-These insights are further supported by comprehensive numerical experiments that illustrate the dynamics of learning $n$-grams, characterized by jumps between stationary points.
+Abstract: Motivated by empirical observations of prolonged plateaus and stage-wise progression during training, we investigate the loss landscape of transformer models trained on in-context next-token prediction tasks.
+In particular, we focus on learning in-context $n$-gram language models under cross-entropy loss, and establish a sufficient condition for parameter configurations to be stationary points.
+We then construct a set of parameter configurations for a simplified transformer model that represent $k$-gram estimators (for $k \leq n$), and show that the gradient of the population loss at these solutions vanishes in the limit of infinite sequence length and parameter norm.
+This reveals a key property of the loss landscape: {sub-$n$-grams are near-stationary points of the population cross-entropy loss}, offering theoretical insight into widely observed phenomena such as stage-wise learning dynamics and emergent phase transitions.
+These insights are further supported by numerical experiments that illustrate the learning dynamics of $n$-grams, characterized by discrete transitions between near-stationary solutions.

 Lay Summary: When training AI language models, the learning happens in clear steps - like levels in a game.
 At each level, the model picks up new skills.
 To investigate this, we analyze the training dynamics of a simplified transformer model applied to a basic yet mathematically well-characterized n-gram language model.
 We demonstrate the existence of non-trivial partial solutions where the gradient vanishes, inhibiting further training progress and thereby producing the observed step-wise learning behavior.